Hepworth, West Yorkshire: The Great Plague

 In 1665 – 1666 the Great Plague struck England.
 It wrought devastation in London, then spread across the country.
 Hepworth was the most northerly point that it reached.
 According to local legend it is supposed to have come in on cloth brought from London.

 In an effort to save the village the residents split the village into two parts at Barracks Fold.
 Those that were infected remained, isolated from the world, in one half.
 Thirteen of the residents died from the disease, which was a considerable percentage of the population in such a small village and thirteen trees were planted to remember them.
 The trees still stand today, by the local football pitch.
 Two subsequently fell down and in 2004, replacements were planted at a small ceremony by Parish Councillor, Ruth Jackson.
 The end of the plague in Hepworth is still commemorated on the last Monday in June every year with Hepworth Feast.

 Hepworth's spiritual founding

 In 1777 a mighty storm caused the River Holme to swell and flood over its banks in Holmfirth, sweeping away people and property, including the parish church.
 It was rebuilt in its present state a year later with funding from local clothiers.
 During this period Wesleyan evangelicals were active in the Holme Valley and Hepworth.
 They encouraged the local residents to demand that church services be held at the Old Town School.
 This led to Hepworth becoming a separate parish.
 In 1863 Holy Trinity Church was consecrated by the Bishop of Ripon further boosting spirituality in Hepworth.

 19th century

 In 1822 Thomas Langdale recorded a population of 1,048 for the township of Hepworth.

+Civil parish

+Hepworth was formerly a township and chapelry in the parish of Kirkburton, from 1866 Hepworth was a civil parish in its own right, on 1 April 1938 the parish was abolished and merged with Holmfirth, part also went to form Dunford.